ChrisParsonsDev/vision_ios/README.md

 ## Description

-The mega simple UI lets you select an image from the device camera or camera roll and then classify the image against the PowerAI Vision API.
+The simple UI lets you select an image from the device camera or camera roll and then classify the image against the PowerAI Vision API.

 ## Screenshot